oracle-devrel/oci-code-editor-samples/java-samples/graalvmee-java-hello-world/README.md

 # Java Hello World with Oracle GraalVM in OCI Code Editor

-This sample shows how you can get started quickly with Oracle GraalVM in Oracle Cloud Infrastructre (OCI) Code Editor.
+This sample shows how you can get started quickly with Oracle GraalVM in Oracle Cloud Infrastructure (OCI) Code Editor.
 This sample uses a simple hello world Java application built with Oracle GraalVM Native Image and JDK (Java Development Kit).

 ## What is GraalVM?